C4storin0X/Project-Work-University/README.md

-# Sicurezza sul Lavoro

-Questo progetto ha lo scopo di sensibilizzare e informare sulla sicurezza nei luoghi di lavoro.
+# Project work
+This repository contains my university project work for the degree in computer science.

-## Contenuto
+## Contents

-- Pagina HTML introduttiva
+- HTML page
-- Stile CSS personalizzato
+- CSS file
-- Immagini e logo

-## Obiettivi

-Trasmettere le buone pratiche per un ambiente lavorativo sano e sicuro.
+- Logo and Immages

+## Development of computer security software